cophilot/VSToolKit/README.md

 ### Working with Snapshots

-Create Snapshots of your current opened file, so you can restore it later.
+Create Snapshots of your currently opened file, so you can restore it later.

 ### Advanced Clipboard